 Information on Different Types of Mac Computers

-OS X is the operating system that is currently used in Apple computers, and it is the successor to the Mac OS X operating system.
-What is unique about OS X is that it is designed to operate only on Mac computers.
-Many believe that this leads to a more seamless experience when using a Mac computer.
-The “X” refers to the Roman numeral, which signifies that it is the tenth version of this operating system.
+macOS is the operating system that is currently used in Apple computers, and it is the successor to the Mac OS X operating system.
+What is unique about macOS is that it is designed to operate only on Mac computers.
+Many believe that this leads to a more seamless experience when using a Mac computer. macOS is the 11th version of Apple’s Computer Operating Systems.
+For Mac OS X, The “X” refers to the Roman numeral, which signifies that it is the tenth version of this operating system.

 - Mac OS X: Badly Behaving Flash; Fixes

 - Mac OS X: Fix for Dual Monitor Issues